Whether you are saying goodbye for an extended period or saying your final farewells, it can be hard to find the right words.

 How do you say goodbye to someone you’ve always counted on?
 If that person who means more to you than anything is dying… what do you say?

 We have compiled a list of quotes, sayings, and poems.
 Please help yourself to any one of them; combine some.
-Make your goodbye meaningful and heartfelt.
+Make your goodbye message meaningful and heartfelt.

 100 Best Saying Goodbye Quotes to Someone You Love